UCF Distributed Learning Guidelines

 2. Faculty Development

 Well-trained, prepared, and supported faculty members are critical to delivery of quality distributed learning courses and student success.
 Therefore, the university provides faculty development programs to prepare faculty to teach distributed learning courses.
-These programs from the Center for Distributed Learning (CDL) provide faculty members with development and support for teaching Web-based (W), Mixed-Mode (M), Limited Attendance (RS), and Streaming Video (V) courses as well as adaptive learning course sections with the PAL attribute.
+These programs from the Center for Distributed Learning (CDL) provides faculty members with extensive development and support for teaching Web-based (W), Mixed-Mode (M, ML), Limited Attendance (RS, MR, RL), and Streaming Video (V, VL) courses as well as adaptive learning course sections with the PAL attribute.

-Faculty members who design and teach sections in the W, M, RS, and V modalities, or those with the PAL attribute, receive the support and resources of the Center for Distributed Learning (CDL).
-Faculty are not permitted to change the modality of a scheduled course without the approval of their academic department.
-Faculty are qualified to teach courses in these modalities by earning a credential through the completion of CDL faculty development programs.
-Qualifying credentials offered by CDL include:
+Faculty members who design and teach sections in Distributed Learning modalities, or those with the PAL attribute, receive the support and resources of the Center for Distributed Learning (CDL).
+To become qualified to teach in Distributed Learning modalities, or the PAL attribute, faculty must earn credentials through CDL faculty development programs.
+The available credentials include:

-• Asynchronous Design/Teaching (ADT).
-This credential permits course design and delivery in the W, M, and CBA’s REAL modalities, and is supported by CDL’s flagship IDL 6543 program or equivalent.
+• Asynchronous Design/Teaching (ADT): This credential permits course design and delivery in the W, M, MR and CBA’s REAL modalities, and is supported by CDL’s flagship IDL 6543 program or equivalent.

-• Asynchronous Teaching (AT).
-This credential permits the delivery of an existing W or M modality course without substantial alterations and is supported by the ADL 5000 program.
+• Asynchronous Teaching (AT): This credential permits the delivery of an existing W, M and MR modality course without substantial alterations and is supported by the ADL 5000 program.

-• Video Design/Teaching (VDT).
-This credential permits course design and delivery in the synchronous and asynchronous V and RS modalities.
+• Video Design/Teaching (VDT): This credential permits course design and delivery in the synchronous and asynchronous V, VL, ML, RL and RS modalities.
 It is supported by CDL’s Effective Teaching with Video (ETV) program and predecessor programs.

 The Executive Director of CDL can grant exceptions to these faculty development requirements, consistent with the following process.

 Faculty members who desire to develop and/or teach distributed learning courses independent of support from the Center for Distributed Learning or without qualifying credentials, must have approval from their Department Chair and Dean before offering the course online.
 The College and Department must be prepared to provide full support for the faculty member and the learners in the course(s).
 This aligns with accreditation expectations and cannot be waived.
-Full support according to accreditation guidelines includes the provision of a suitable, reliable server, licensed software, faculty training, learner training and support, and assurance that the Principles of Good Practice referenced in this document are fully adhered to.
+Full support according to accreditation guidelines includes the provision of a suitable, reliable server, licensed software, faculty training, learner training and support, and assurance that the principles of good practice for the Southern Association of Colleges and Schools and the Higher Learning Commission’s 21st Century Distance Education Guidelines accreditation requirements are fully adhered to.
 The College or Department will complete an AA-23 form that documents this commitment for one semester.

 4. Evaluation and Assessment